School Uniform Policy

 - A sensible wristwatch (not a smartwatch)

 Jewellery is the responsibility of the pupil and not the school.
 Lost or damaged items will not be refunded.
-All jewellery must be removed during practical lessons, for example, PE lessons / swimming lessons.
+All jewellery must be removed during practical lessons, for example, PE lessons or swimming lessons.
 If children cannot remove their own earrings, then this should be done at home on the day of PE.

-School Bag
+School Bags

-We encourage children from Reception and Key Stage One to use book bags to transport books, homework and personal items between school and home.
-These are provided by the PTSA.
-Teachers are able to store these in classrooms and are able to support the children to increase their independence with organising their home / school equipment.
+Teachers are able to effectively store these in classrooms and are able to support the children to increase their independence with organising their home / school equipment.

-In Key Stage Two
+Key Stage Two

 Hair Styles